pgdr/gamedev/README.md

 A problem very similar to the Hamiltonian Cycle problem is: What if you don't visit every _node_ exactly once, but ever _edge_ exactly once.
 Surprisingly, this is solvable with a trivial check.

-Suppose you have a set of domino, and you want to arrange them such that they form a path in which every adjacent domino tile has meeting same face value.
+Graph theory was invented in 1736 when mathematician Leonhard Euler presented the solution to the famous problem of the seven bridges of Königsberg.

+Arranging domino tiles can be modeled by an Eulerian path, where each tile represents an edge and each face value corresponds to a vertex in the graph.
+To successfully create a continuous path using the tiles, one must ensure that the graph formed by the dominoes adheres to specific conditions: either all vertices have an even degree, allowing for a closed loop, or exactly two vertices have an odd degree, permitting a path.

-Another problem is the classical: Draw this drawing with a pencil without lifting the pencil from the paper.
+This concept extends beyond dominoes into various game mechanics, such as drawing a figure without lifting your pencil from the paper.

 Yet a third game possibility: In each hallway there is a door and once you pass through a door you get a bucket of gold and the door closes shut forever (with